Find Affordable College Courses

 Worcester, MA

-College of the Holy Cross landed the #8 spot in the 2023 rankings for the best value foreign languages and linguistics programs.
-Located in the city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+College of the Holy Cross came in at #8 in this year’s edition of the Best Value Foreign Languages & Linguistics Schools in the New England Region ranking.
+Located in the medium-sized city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for undergraduate students at Holy Cross are $56,540 per year.
+Holy Cross undergraduate students pay an average of $56,540 in tuition and fees each year.
 While working on their degree, foreign languages and linguistics majors at Holy Cross accumulate an average of around $26,975 in student debt.

 In addition to its great value ranking, Holy Cross is in the top 10% of all schools on our Best Foreign Languages & Linguistics Schools in the New England Region list.